 How many times have you scheduled a visit to the doctor armed with a well intentioned list of suggestions to solve your problem based on a bit of Googling?
 That’s not much different than trying to optimize your website and coming in the door with a list of features; in both cases the expert is being asked to fill a prescription without a full understanding of the problem.

 Unfortunately, most projects that begin with this foundation don’t end with a sustainable, measurable outcome that justifies the investment required to create them.

 After years of experiencing various sides of this arrangement, we’ve shifted our approach from planning the “what” to understanding the “why”, from the features of a project to the website goals behind it.

-We’ve found that by first outlining a series of website goals to build on rather than a features of things to build it is much easier to determine whether or not an idea will contribute to a project’s success.Outlinine a series of website goals to build on rather than a list of features to build Click To Tweet
+We’ve found that by first outlining a series of website goals to build on rather than a list of features to build, it is much easier to determine whether or not an idea will contribute to a project’s success.Outline a series of website goals to build on rather than a list of features to build.
+Click To Tweet

 When a feature has to support a business or behavioral goal in order to make the cut, the inevitably varying opinions guiding a project are also forced to align behind a common standard of qualification.

 This makes actively seeking the simplest and most intuitive solutions to the problems we’re being hired to solve a much clearer process, and though it eventually results in a list of components to build, both we and our client can be confident that we’re on the right track.

 Another strength offered by shifting from features to goals is the ability to intelligently iterate and optimize an existing website.